ShadowPic/PublicTestProjects/jmeter/docker/readme.md

     kubectl config unset users.clusterUser_draks2_draks2
 See: https://kubernetes.io/docs/reference/kubectl/cheatsheet/#kubectl-context-and-configuration

+# Overview of the deployment steps
+Notes:
+- Will need to customize settings in the following files
+  - **cluster-issuer-prod.yaml**: replace the noname@nowhere.com with your e-mail address
+  - **jmeter_grafana_ingress-prod.yaml**: replace fqdn of drgrafana.westus2.cloudapp.azure.com with your specific url

 ## Creating the AKS Cluster
 **The following assumes you are the Azure subscription owner.
 You may want to exclude the monitoring addon as this must create a service account.**